What personal information do we collect?

 To ensure the information we hold is accurate and up to date, members need to inform the U3A as to any changes to their personal information.
 You can do this by contacting the membership secretary at any time:

 On an annual basis you will have the opportunity to update your information, as required, via the membership renewal form.
-Should you wish to view the information that the U3A holds on you, you can make this request by contacting the Database Administrator – as detailed above.
+Should you wish to view the information that the U3A holds on you, you can make this request by contacting the Membership Secretary– as detailed above.
 There may be certain circumstances where we are not able to comply with this request.
 This would include where the information may contain references to another individuals or for legal, investigative or security reasons.
 Otherwise we will usually respond within 14 days of the request being made.

 How do we store your personal information?